-Under the California Fish and Game Code, the California legislature authorizes CFGC to issue state water bottom leases for marine aquaculture on state-owned tide and submerged lands.
-CDFG administers such leases.
+Under the California Fish and Game Code, the California legislature authorizes the CFGC to issue leases for marine aquaculture on state-owned tide and submerged lands located in bays and estuaries.
+The CDFG administers such leases.
 Leases are granted for up to a 25-year period and are subject to renewal if the lessees remain "actively engaged" in aquaculture.
 Currently, commercial marine aquaculture is limited to oysters, abalone, clams, mussels, algae, kelp, scallops, and finfish.

-The tide and submerged lands within Drakes Estero were conveyed by the State of California to the United States in 1965 and do not constitute state-owned tide or submerged lands for the purposes of state water bottom leasing.
-In the conveyance statute, the state retained certain mineral rights in the submerged lands, but the state did not retain the right to issue aquaculture leases.
-The state also retained, on behalf of the people, the right to fish.
-However, as explained earlier in this chapter, the right to fish does not encompass commercial aquaculture like that practiced by DBOC.
+The tide and submerged lands within Drakes Estero were conveyed to the United States in 1965 and thus are not state owned.
+The state can only lease lands that it owns.
+Although the state retained limited rights in the tide and submerged lands, including the right to fish, those retained rights do not give the state leasing authority within Drakes Estero because the right to fish does not encompass commercial aquaculture like that practiced by DBOC.
 Although the leasing provisions of the Fish and Game Code do not apply to DBOC, other provisions of the code do apply.
-These include provisions related to stocking of aquatic organisms (sections 15200-15202), brood stock acquisition (sections 15300-15301), disease control (sections 15500-15516), aquaculture registration for all operators (sections 15100-15105), and the importation of aquatic animals (sections 15600-15605).
-CDFG coordinates disease and health certification for shellfish with other agencies.
+These include provisions related to stocking of aquatic organisms, brood stock acquisition, disease control, and the importation of aquatic animals.
+The CDFG coordinates disease and health certification for shellfish with other agencies.

 Section 124 of PL 111-88 does not relieve DBOC of its obligations to comply with these state law requirements.